-Workplace Buzz Active Likelihood (L) Х Severity (S) Department Children's Services Almost Impossible 1 Insignificant (minor injury, no time off) Risk Assessor R Wilson Unlikely 2 Minor (injury and up to 7 days off) Room/Area River Cuckmere Meanders, tidal river, beach and sea.
-Possible 3 Moderate (injury causing more than 7 days off) Activity/Task Open canoeing Cuckmere Likely 4 Major (death or serious injury) Date created 22/2/20 Almost Certain 5 Catastrophic (multiple deaths) Benefit of activity Gain skills, fun, team work, communication Low = 1-8 Medium e 9-14 High = 15-25

-What are the significant, foreseeable, hazards?
-Who is at Risk? t Current control measures (What is already in place/done) Risk Rating What additional control measures can be put in place to reduce the ris evise Risk Ratin (the dangers that can cause harm) IXION : (What is unearly in place done) L L S R further? s R Manual handling - Lifting and carrying the craft on the slipway and in the storage area - possible back injury.
-Collision and impact to the head or body, crushing of digits etc while moving boats in the storage container Staff/ Clients Instructors to remove boats from container or racking, brief on how to carry the craft from the container - 1 adult at front and 1 adult at the back to carry one or 6 students, preferably use the trolley wheels if possible.
+Workplace Buzz Active Likelihood (L) Х S Severity (S) Department Children's Services Almost Impossible 1 Insignificant (mino injury, no time off Risk Assessor R Wilson Unlikely 2 Minor (injury and up to days off) Room/Area River Cuckmere Meanders, tidal river, beach and sea.
+Possible 3 Moderate (injury causing more than 7 days off) Activity/Task Open canoeing Cuckmere Likely 4 Major (death or seriou injury) Date created 13/01/2025 Almost Certain 5 Catastrophic (multiple deaths) Benefit of activity Gain skills, fun, team work, communication Low = 1-8 Medium = 9-14 High = 15-25 at are the significant, foreseeable, hazards? foreseeable, Who is at Current control measures (What is already in place/done) Risk Ratin What additional control measures can be put in place to reduce the risk Revise Risk Rating (t he dangers that can cause harm) Nisk: (What is all eady in place/done) L S R further? s R Manual handling - Lifting and carrying the craft on the slipway and in the storage area - personal injury Staff/ Clients Instructors to remove boats from container or racking, brief on how to carry the craft from the container and racks - 1 adult at front and 1 adult at the back to carry one or 4 students, preferably use the trolley wheels if possible.
 Lift and carry with bent knees and straight back.
 Communication while moving boats is key.
 Ensure all areas clear of clients, belongings, and other equipment.
-Help one another at all times, communicate, and do not rush.
-1 3 3 can be put in place to reduce the risk further?
+Always help one another, communicate, and do not rush.
+1 3 3